prpole/prpoleold.github.io/index.md

 description: "Phillip R. Polefrone's Professional Blog."
 image:
   feature: texture-feature-06.jpg
-  credit: from Max Ernst, illustration for 'Une Semaine de Bonté'
+  credit: from cover image to Robert A. Heinlein's "Farmer in the Sky"
 ---